Tuft & Needle makes our favorite mattress-in-a-box—and it's on sale during Prime Day 2021

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-All eyes might be on Amazon during Prime Day—there are numerous incredible deals to be had, after all—but you don't want to miss out on other great discounts and sales that online retailers are offering in conjunction with the retail giant's mega-sale.
-Tuft & Needle, the manufacturer of our all-time favorite Tuft & Needle Original Mattress, wasn't going to snooze and lose.
+All eyes might be on electronics during Amazon Prime Day—there are numerous incredible deals to be had—but you don't want to miss out on other great discounts and sales that may fly under the radar during the retail giant's mega-sale.
+Tuft & Needle, the manufacturer of our all-time favorite, Tuft & Needle Original Mattress, wasn't going to snooze and lose.

 Get expert shopping advice delivered to your phone.
 Sign up for text message alerts from the deal-hunting nerds at Reviewed.

-The mattress is on sale starting at $405 for a twin, ranging up to $765 for a king, with discounts from $45 to $85.
-Our tester found this mattress was the best of both worlds in the month that she slept on it, as it had enough cushion and support for a variety of sleep positions.
-She never woke to a sore lumbar region, nor did she feel aching at pressure points on her shoulder and hips as can happen when you sleep on your side on a mattress that's too firm.
-Though it consistently took a few minutes for the bed to adapt to her body weight, it never failed to give in just enough for perfect zzzs.
+The mattress is already discounted, and with Amazon's 11% off coupon the price starts at $360 for a twin, ranging up to $680 for a king.
+With the additional coupon, you'll save $90 to $169.15.
+In testing, I found this mattress to offer up the best of both worlds in the month that she slept on it, as it had enough cushion and support for a variety of sleep positions.
+I never woke to a sore lumbar region, nor did I feel aching at pressure points on my shoulder and hips, as can often happen when you sleep on your side on a mattress that's too firm.
+Though it consistently took a few minutes for the bed to adapt to her body weight, it never failed to give in just enough for perfect zzz's.

 Some may find the Tuft & Needle is too firm—this is especially true of side sleepers with a strong preference for softer mattresses.
 If you feel as though you may fall into that category don't fret—check out all the other amazing mattress deals you can score during Prime Day.